yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 main = print $ treeTakeDepth 4 nullTree
 </code>

-This code compile, run and stop giving the following result:
+This code compiles, runs and stops giving the following result:

 ~~~
 <  0